 Tihany’s Régi Idők Open-air Museum and Restaurant was brought to life because the owners thought the country needed a restaurant where respecting tradition was about more than giving the dishes traditional names.
-The eatery exudes a genuinely Hungarian atmosphere: the food comes from the oven, the wine from the demijohn and the menu from before the Hungarian language reform.
-The food is served in the traditionally designed yard at goat-footed log tables, and the feeling of time travel is enhanced by the fact that the dishes arrive on wooden boards and the home-brewed beer in clay pitchers, while folk music plays in the background.
-There’s only one trivial problem: even though the restaurant is located in the “old town” part of the village, the entrance facing the pedestrian area is quite difficult to find.
-Remember that there’s a slightly strange, three-meter oak statue by the gate, which should make finding your way somewhat easier.
+Here the food comes from the oven, the wine from the demijohn and the menu from before the Hungarian language reform.